torryatco/Basilica/readme.md

 }
 ```

-You frequently use `width: 100%` on images (and videos) in conjunction with a flexible container to determine size.
-(CSS also provide control over [aspect ration](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) which is useful for videos.)
+You frequently use `width: 100%` on images (and videos) in conjunction with a container to determine the ultimate image size.
+(CSS also provides control over [aspect ratio](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) which is useful for videos.)

-The problem with our responsive image as currently coded can be observed by [throttling the download speed](https://www.browserstack.com/guide/how-to-perform-network-throttling-in-chrome), emptying the browser cache (go to Settings > Privacy and Security > Clear browsing data) and doing a hard refresh.
-This is known as [Cumulative Layout Shift](https://web.dev/cls/).
-Here is a discussion on [how to best deal with CLS](https://web.dev/optimize-cls/).
+The problem with our responsive image as currently coded can be observed by [throttling the download speed](https://www.browserstack.com/guide/how-to-perform-network-throttling-in-chrome) and turning off Cache in the Network tab of the dev tools and doing a hard refresh by right clicking on the browser's refresh icon.

+Note the [Cumulative Layout Shift](https://web.dev/cls/) which occurs.

-Be sure to turn off throttling before continuing to work.
+(Be sure to turn off throttling and enable cache before continuing.)

-Replace the lone img tag in the HTML with `<figure>` and `<figcaption>` tags:
+Replace the lone `img` tag in the HTML with `<figure>` and `<figcaption>` tags:

 ```html
 <figure>